felixbuenemann/sidekiq-dejavu/README.md

 You also need to set all options for the job, because currently a workers `sidekiq_options` are ignored.
 The minium required options for a schedule are `interval` and `class`.
 The same worker can be scheduled multiple times by using different schedule names (keys) in the config.

+Note that by default sidekiq polls scheduled jobs roughly every 15 seconds, which means in order to run jobs at shorter intervals youd'd have to tune `config.average_scheduled_poll_interval` to a lower value.

 ## Contributing

 1. Fork it ( https://github.com/felixbuenemann/sidekiq-dejavu/fork )